abhijeetp94/abhijeetp94/README.md

 <hr>

 - 💡 A Software Engineer who is always excited about learning new technologies.
-- 🔭 Currently Working at Salesforce as an AMTS.
+- 🔭 Currently Working at Intuit as Software Engineer 2, mostly on agentic AI.
+- 🔭 Previously Worked at Salesforce as AMTS, which was mainly security related development.
 - 🔭 Completed my B.Tech.
 Majors in Computer Science and Engineering from MNNIT Allahabad.
 - 🌱 I’m working to enhance my Data Structures, Algorithms and Object Oriented Programming skills.
 - ✉️ You can reach out to me via email at p.abhijeetp94@gmail.com.